itsatony/go-datarepository/README.md

 - Publish-Subscribe operations
 - Extensible design for easy addition of new storage backends
 - Redis implementation included out-of-the-box with comprehensive key management and validation
+- In-memory implementation for testing and prototyping
+- Factory pattern for easy repository creation and registration

 ## Installation